-The Seneye system is a new control system just introduced on the market that stands out for being extremely cheap.
-We just tried the Seneye Reef which will be discussed in this review.
+The Seneye system is a new control system, just introduced on the market, that stands out for being extremely inexpensive.

-After quoting the price we have to start from it to understand how this system can be cheap.
+After hearing the price, we were eager to learn how this system can be so cheap.
 Seneye Reef is sold to the public at 133 € (albeit in Italy).
-But now let’s start our complete review.

-The Seneye Reef system protagonist of this full review measures lumens, lux, par and temperature of the aquarium, and by means of a slide to be inserted inside and immerse in water can also measure pH and ammonia.
+The Seneye Reef system measures the lumens, lux, par, and temperature of the aquarium, and by means of a slide to be inserted inside and immersed in the water can also measure pH and ammonia.

-The slide lasts a month and as we said it is needed to get a reliable reading of pH and ammonia and allows access to the system Seneye Plus.
+The slide lasts a month and also allows access to the Seneye Plus system.

 The package contains 3 slides and costs 24.5 euro and therefore lasts 3 months.

-But before talking about its performance, we see in detail what is to be made and how it works.
+But before talking about its performance, let’s take a look at how it is made and how it works.

 The photo shows the front of the Seneye probe, ie the one that should generally be installed to view